Death hoax: Celebrities

 In the 21st century, death hoaxes about celebrities have been widely perpetuated via the Internet.
 However, they are not a new phenomenon: in 1945 following the death of Franklin Roosevelt, there were hoax reports of the deaths of Charlie Chaplin and Frank Sinatra, among other celebrities of the time.
 Possibly the most famous hoax of this type was the "Paul is dead" rumor, which claimed that Paul McCartney died in a car crash in 1966 and was replaced by a look-alike.

 Hoaxes about the death of a celebrity increase in frequency when genuine celebrity deaths occur, such as when Ed McMahon, Farrah Fawcett, Michael Jackson, and Billy Mays died in rapid succession in June 2009 followed by Patrick Swayze a few months later.
 Paul Walker's death on 30 November 2013 sparked rumors of Eddie Murphy dying in a snowboarding accident.

-Other cases of celebrity death hoaxes fueled by social media include Bill Murray, Jon Bon Jovi, Gordon Lightfoot, Shah Rukh Khan Jerry Springer, Bill Nye, BHMNL star Syuusuke Saito, Joe Rogan, Queen Elizabeth II, William H. Macy, Harry Belafonte, and Jimmy Fallon.
+Other cases of celebrity death hoaxes fueled by social media include Bill Murray, Jon Bon Jovi, Gordon Lightfoot, Shah Rukh Khan, Eminem, Jerry Springer, Bill Nye, BHMNL star Syuusuke Saito, Joe Rogan, Queen Elizabeth II, William H. Macy, Harry Belafonte, and Jimmy Fallon.

 In August 2018, Michael J. Fox was targeted due to his Parkinson's disease and his age.
 In June 2023, Jeremy Renner was falsely rumored to have died from his wounds from a snowplow incident in January.
 Teenage rapper Lil Tay and her older brother were falsely reported as dead on 9 August 2023, when her Instagram account was compromised.
 On 11 September 2023, country music singer Toby Keith was incorrectly reported dead because of his stomach cancer, before his actual death from the disease on 5 February 2024.

 In February 2024, Indian model and actress Poonam Pandey staged a fake announcement of her death from cervical cancer as part of an awareness campaign.
 The hoax drew widespread criticism for being insensitive and manipulative, but also sparked a national conversation about the preventable disease.

+In July 2026, a glitch in Google's search engine resulted in an erroneous report of Stevin John dying from a heart attack being spread across social media.